FTBTeam/FTB-Team-Dimensions/README.md

 FTB Team Dimensions allows dimensions to be dynamically created for teams (FTB Teams is a required dependency).
 Players join the overworld in a prebuilt lobby structure with a portal, and on entering the portal get the option to choose from one or more "island" structures in a new dimension which will be created for their team.
 The party team will also be auto-created if it does not exist yet.
-New players can join the team in the usual way, and will be ported to the team's dimension on joining.
+New players can join the team in the usual way, and will be immediately ported to the team's existing dimension upon joining.

+Currently, there are two chunk generation types, both for simple void dimensions:

+* Multi-biome generation with an overworld-like biome distribution; this is the default
+* Single biome generation; set `singleBiomeDimension` in mod config to true to enforce a single biome for the entire dimension.
-Currently, the only dimension chunk generation type is a void dimension with a single "minecraft:void" biome; you can override the biome via the `singleBiomeName` config setting.
-More flexibility in chunk generation is planned for future versions.
+  * You can override the biome that is used via the `singleBiomeName` config setting (default is `minecraft:the_void`)

+More flexibility is planned in terms of types of world-gen in the future.

 ## Configuration